NKulling/SWECO25/README.md

 | CRS                | Swiss CH1903+ / LV95, EPSG:2056        |
 | Grid               | Swiss-wide raster grid, available here |
 | Spatial resolution | 25 meters                              |

+## Reprocessing template

+Layers were reprocessed to fit the standards of SWECO25 in terms or extent, CRS, resolution and spatial grid.
+A reprocessing code example written in R is available here.